TiNkU-dArsHan/GSoC13-Wiselib-Sample-Programs/README.md

 to include Makefile.local

-rpc_imple
+4. rpc_imple
 *************************************************************
-this folder contains an RPC implemantation sample .
-I have made use of rpcgen so that the implementation would be fast.
+this folder contains an RPC implemantation sample [not wiselib complateble].
+I have made use of rpcgen so the implementation was fast.